Upcoming International Conference on Homeoprophylaxis in Holland

 Homeoprophylactic interventions might help to control epidemics by using highly-diluted pathogens to induce protection in a short time scale.
 We report the results of a very large-scale homeoprophylaxis (HP) intervention against Leptospirosis in a dangerous epidemic situation in three provinces of Cuba in 2007.

-Use of the nosode Meningococcinum as a preventive against meningitis
+Use of the nosode Meningococcinum as a preventative against meningitis

 Castro, D. & Nogueira, G. G. (1975).
 Use of the nosode Meningococcinum as a preventive against meningitis.